 20. Firewall Zero Hour

-Developer(s): First Contact Publisher: SIE Additional requirements: Aim optional
+Developer(s): First Contact Publisher: SIE Additional requirements: none (PSVR Aim recommended)

 After the failure that was Bravo Team, it would be understandable if you had reservations about military VR shooters.
 Luckily, Firewall Zero Hour avoids all the mistakes of Bravo Team and provides one of the most dramatic and engaging FPS games on the market, virtual reality or not.

 Firewall will feel immediately familiar to Rainbow Six Siege fans as it shares a lot of the same principles.
 Communication is key, as is holding the same corner and peeking until you can no longer bear the tension.
 It’s at its best when your teammates also have mics as constant communication can often be the difference between mission success or failure.
 With a strong community behind it, Firewall Zero Hour may be one of the best PSVR games at convincing people to hop aboard the bandwagon.

 “It’s a community that should hopefully continue to grow, because Firewall Zero Hour is a game that deserves all the players it gets.
 With some slight tweaks to progression and the occasional content refresh, Firewall may just prove to be a turning point in converting the masses to virtual reality gaming.”

 Developer(s): SIE Japan Studio Publisher: SIE Additional requirements: none